 Animals in brumation generally do not eat, but on warmer days they may wake up to move or drink water.
 In the Credit River Watershed, this includes species like the eastern garter snake and northern map turtle.

-The word hibernation is often used to refer to any animal that goes dormant during the winter.
-However, this type of dormancy only applies to warm-blooded animals.
+Hibernation refers to any animal that goes dormant during the winter.
+This type of dormancy only applies to warm-blooded animals, usually mammals.
 They can control their internal temperatures using their energy reserves.
 This is why you often see mammals fattening up or storing food in the fall.
 It’s so they have enough energy to get through the winter.
 They will seek refuge in areas like dens or burrows.

 Hibernating mammals include true hibernators and light hibernators.
 True hibernators, like woodchucks, enter deep sleep and have a very low body temperature, a little bit above freezing.
 In contrast, light hibernators have a higher body temperature and can periodically wake up on warmer days to move or eat, including racoons, and eastern chipmunks.